mfallll/NetSim/googletest-master/docs/advanced.md

 An `AssertionResult` object represents the result of an assertion (whether it's a success or a failure, and an associated message).
-You can create an `AssertionResult` using one of these factory functions:
+You can create an `AssertionResult` using one of these Factory functions:

 ```c++
 namespace testing {